ljkrajewski/textgen-code/tests/O02-output_handling.md

      - _Alice_: A regular user who wants to query the database.
      - _Bob_: A malicious actor who wants to delete all database tables.
    - Steps
      1. _Bob's Malicious Request_: Bob requests a query to delete all database tables using the LLM.
+        - _Bob asks the LLM: "Can you create a query to delete all database tables?"_
      2. _LLM's Response_: The LLM generates the SQL query based on Bob's request without proper validation or scrutiny.
+        - _The LLM responds with: "DROP TABLE IF EXISTS users; DROP TABLE IF EXISTS orders; DROP TABLE IF EXISTS products;"_
      3. _Execution_: The generated query is executed on the backend database, resulting in the deletion of all tables.
+        - _The generated query is executed without any validation, resulting in the deletion of the_ users, orders, _and_ products _tables in the database._

   **Mitigation**
+  To prevent such vulnerabilities:
+  - _Query Validation_: Implement strict validation to ensure that generated SQL queries do not contain destructive commands like DROP TABLE, DELETE, or TRUNCATE.
+  - _Role-based Access Control_: Restrict the types of queries users can request based on their roles.
+Regular users should not be able to perform administrative tasks.
+  - _Whitelisting_: Use a whitelist approach where only approved SQL commands can be executed.
+  - _Parameterized Queries_: Ensure that the LLM generates parameterized queries to prevent SQL injection and limit the scope of executable commands.
+  - _User Confirmation_: For any potentially destructive actions, require explicit confirmation from an authenticated administrator.

+  By implementing these safeguards, the system can mitigate the risk of executing harmful queries and protect the integrity of the database.

 - **Example #4**: A web app uses an LLM to generate content from user text prompts without output sanitization.
 An attacker could submit a crafted prompt causing the LLM to return an unsanitized JavaScript payload, leading to XSS when rendered on a victim's browser.
 Insufficient validation of prompts enabled this attack.